The new year is the perfect time to get your financial affairs in order.

-There are, however, a few things that you need to consider before jumping across to a new super fund, especially if you don’t want to jump out of the frying pan and into the fire.
+There are, however, a few things you need to consider before jumping to a new super fund, especially if you don’t want to jump out of the frying pan and into the fire.

-It isn’t a matter of looking at just one indicator, you will need to take a much more holistic approach when you are looking for the right fund to switch to, weighing up fund performance and fees against other important considerations.
+It isn’t a matter of looking at just one indicator, you will need to take a much more holistic approach when you are looking for the right fund to switch to, weighing up performance and fees against other important considerations.

 Performance